-Fair Chase is the ethical, sportsmanlike and lawful pursuit and take of free-range wildlife in a manner that does not give a hunter or an angler improper or unfair advantage over such wildlife.
+Fair Chase is the ethical, sportsmanlike and lawful pursuit and taking of free-range wildlife in a manner that does not give a hunter or an angler improper or unfair advantage over such wildlife.

 Technology and Fair Chase

 New technology developments impact almost every aspect of life, and sportsmen may wonder how hunting is affected as new equipment hits the market.
 Advances in technology are inevitable, and there always will be a better way to craft a bow, firearm or ammunition and a multitude of hunting and angling accessories.
 However, in terms of Fair Chase, the line is drawn when that advancement becomes unlawful or provides sportsmen with an improper or unfair advantage.

-As examples, three recent technological advances have been the smart rifle, drones, and exploding arrow tips.
+As examples, three recent technological advances have been the smart rifle, drones, and trail cameras.
 Hunters in Arizona should be aware that:

-- The smart rifle is unlawful for take by nature of its laser-supported sighting system and it’s electronically assisted trigger mechanism (R12-4-303);
+- The smart rifle is unlawful to use for take by nature of its laser-supported sighting system and it’s electronically assisted trigger mechanism (R12-4-303);

 - Unmanned aerial vehicles — drones — are aircraft and subject to the same rules as other aircraft, meaning they cannot be used to assist in taking wildlife or locating wildlife during an open season (R12-4-319);

 Arizona Game and Fish Commission’s consideration of Fair Chase issues